Skip to content

 sudo systemctl enable cassandra

-Cassandra defaults to listening on port 7000/tcp for inter-node communication and port 9042/tcp for client communication.
+Cassandra defaults to listening on port 7000/tcp for inter-node communication and on port 9042/tcp for client communication.

 Elasticsearch#

 Elasticsearch is a robust data indexing and search engine.
-It is used by TheHive to manage data indices efficiently.
+TheHive uses it to manage data indices efficiently.

 Installation#